Etiopathogenesis

 • nerve cells

-• phenotype is variable, depending on the gene defect and residual enzyme activity; the severe form may be seen in both males and heterozygous females
+• phenotype varies depending on the specific gene defect and residual enzyme activity; the severe form may be seen in both males and heterozygous females

 • male patients

-• disability is more pronounced and manifests earlier (males are hemizygous, and the disease has a high penetrance in them ⇒ classic phenotype)
+• disability is more pronounced and manifests earlier (males are hemizygous, and the disease has a high penetrance ⇒ classic phenotype)

-• late-onset forms have also been reported, depending on the degree of individual enzymatic compromise
+• late-onset forms have also been reported, depending on the degree of individual enzymatic impairment

 • female patients